eleyine/WearHacks-Website/README.md

-# Wearhacks Montreal 2015 Website Source
+# Wearhacks - An amazing project

 ## Branches